QwenLM/Qwen/README.md

 ### Web UI

-We provide code for users to build a web UI demo (thanks to @wysiad).
+We provide code for users to build a web UI demo (thanks to @wysaid).
 Before you start, make sure you install the following packages:

 ```
 pip install -r requirements_web_demo.txt